Ard3ny/ard3ny.github.io/_posts/2023-06-28-Upgrade-GAMADV-XTD3-from-GAM.md

 Enter your Google Workspace admin email address? admin@domain.test
 ```
-Paste the recieved link to the browser again.
+Paste the received link to the browser again.

 You should see
 ```bash